moja-global/moja_global_docs/docs/faq.rst

 **A FLINT client, written in Vue, to provide an awesome user interface for configuring simulations using the FLINT.Cloud APIs**

-This project provides an intuitive way for new to explore some preconfigured FLINT modules, including the Generic Budget Carbon Model (GCBM), in order to better understand how the FLINT system works.
+`FLINT UI <https://docs.moja.global/projects/flint-ui/en/latest/index.html>`_ provides an intuitive way for new to explore some preconfigured FLINT modules, including the Generic Budget Carbon Model (GCBM), in order to better understand how the FLINT system works.
 Our client is written as a Web application and can be used in a local or remote environment.

 This project also provides a base for governments to build their own application on top of the FLINT.
 Every government possess a different FLINT implementation, exclusive and custom modules and configuration, and hence the tool can be customised for every module.